 - It may take some time for your feet to adjust to the soles.

 These robust, full-length shoe inserts are super-lightweight and come with features like a breathable mesh and generous cushioning at the forefoot area, which keep your feet dry and shins comfortable.
-The high-density, premium quality EVA in the insoles does a great job of absorbing impact shocks while keeping you energized throughout the day.
+The high-density, premium quality EVA foam insoles do a great job of absorbing impact shocks while keeping you energized throughout the day.
 Featuring a deep heel cup that ensures stability and balance when you run, these insoles are ideal for making a world of difference to your runs and workouts.

 - Durable EVA